silent-entertainment/claxiom/README.md

 The first priority is to chase down all of the reported issues from all of the forks and squash the bugs.

-This fork materialized on November 17, 2020, so at the moment most of the code, documentation and presentation is from cl-notebook.
+This fork materialized on November 17, 2020, so at the moment most of the code, documentation and presentation is from previouis lives.
 Patience.

 > Tools, of course, can be the subtlest of traps.
 > One day I know I must smash the ~~emerald~~ Emacs.